 - $25+ gift cards.
 In my opinion, the best way to use Citi Thank You points (how I usually spend mine) is the gift cards from partners.
 Depending on the merchant, you can get full value on many $25 and $50 gift cards.
 But as mentioned, it’s best to choose retailers that wouldn’t take away from high reward earning opportunities you get through credit card spending (i.e. the gas card example).

-What do you like best (and least) about this rewards program?
+What do you like best (and least) about Citi’s rewards program?